metin/MediRecords/README.md

 * Views are jsp pages
 * Models are POJOs

 It uses Oracle as a database.
+Persistence is done through EJBs.